Animal trial: History of animal trials

 Trial documents, legal treatises and witness accounts shed light on the history of animal trials in Europe.
 The somewhat patchy nature of this documentation does not allow legal analysts to draw comprehensive conclusions about the legal and cultural importance of these trials.
 For example, one analyst evokes the "possibility that the efflorescence of these trials in late mediaeval France is entirely an artifact of the record...".
-That is, we know only of the cases whose documents have survived until modern times (and this collection of extant records includes many French cases), not those cases whose proceedings were never recorded or were lost.
-Furthermore, some compendia of cases only include those where the animal was found guilty.
+In other words, we know only of the cases whose documents have survived until modern times (and this collection of extant records includes many French cases), not those cases whose proceedings were never recorded or were lost.
+Furthermore, some compendia of cases only include those in which the animal was found guilty.
 Despite these weaknesses in the historical record, it is clear that such trials did take place, given the hundreds of cases for which documentation exists.

 In the thirteenth to the twentieth century, "animal trials were held in many European regions, especially in France, but also in Switzerland, Tyrol, Germany, the Netherlands, the southern Slavonic countries and, on rare occasions, in Italy and Spain."
 In France, the first written judgments are said to date to the thirteenth century.
-Although there is some controversy about the date of the first recorded jurisprudence, some authors fix the date at 1226, the year in which a pig was burned alive in Fontenay-aux-Roses for having devoured an infant.
+Although there is some controversy about the date of the first recorded jurisprudence.
+Some authors fix the date at 1226, the year in which a pig was burned alive in Fontenay-aux-Roses for having devoured an infant.

 These trials were part of a broader set of judicial practices that seem archaic to modern eyes, such as the prosecution of corpses and of inanimate objects.
 Animals were charged for causing various types of harm to either individual humans (e.g. pigs killing young children) or to entire communities (e.g. pests causing crop damage).
-Bestiality was another possible charge.
+Being a partner in bestiality was another possible charge.

 Numerous species of animals could face criminal or ecclessiastic charges across many parts of Europe.
 The animal species involved were almost invariably either domesticated ones (most often pigs, bulls, horses, donkeys, mules and cows, for secular courts) or pests such as rats and weevils for ecclesiastical courts.
 In contrast, "wild beasts, like wolves or bears, were never subject to such legal action… ."